-- A. Uniforms for class photo and graduation.
-Students will wear an agency approved uniform suitable for representing themselves, LET, and their agency for both the class photo and graduation.
-A uniform shirt (long or short sleeve) with tie is preferred.
-If an appropriate uniform is not available, students will wear conservative business attire (such as dark suit with tie). - B. With the approval of the student's agency, students may wear duty s for class photo and graduation.
-If worn, duty pistols and magazines will be loaded with agency approved duty ammo. - C. Graduation will be held on the last day of the session in the Criminal Justice Center gymnasium.
-Supervisors, co-workers, family, and friends are invited to attend the graduation event.
+- A. An agency uniform will be worn for the class picture and graduation.
+If your agency does not have uniforms, you will be required to wear appropriate professional male or female business attire. - B. Graduation will be held on the last day of the session in the Criminal Justice Center Amphitheater.
+Supervisors, co-workers, family and friends are invited to attend the graduation event.
 Notify the class coordinator if any high-level public, law enforcement, or military official is invited.
+Graduation will begin at 3:30 P.M. and conclude at approximately 4:00 P.M.